scalacenter/scala-3-migration-guide/docs/incompatibilities/incompatibility-table.md

 The Scala 3 compiler is not able to consume the Scala 2.13 macros.
 Under those circumstances it is necessary to re-implement the Scala 2.13 macros using the new Scala 3 metaprogramming features.

-You can go to the [Metaprogramming](metaprogramming.md) page to learn about the new metaprogramming features.
+You can go back to the [Metaprogramming](../general/metaprogramming.md) page to learn about the new metaprogramming features.